The Science Behind EMDR: How It Works and Why

 The hippocampus plays a crucial role in organizing memories in context (when, where, and how events happened).
 Trauma can impair hippocampal functioning, contributing to fragmented, disorganized memories.

-Studies show that EMDR therapy can increase hippocampal volume and improve its functioning, helping properly contextualize traumatic memories as past events rather than current threats.
+Studies show that therapist-led EMDR can increase hippocampal volume and improve its functioning, helping properly contextualize distressing memories as past events rather than current threats.

 Neurochemical Changes

-EMDR therapy also appears to normalize levels of stress hormones and neurotransmitters:
+Research on therapist-led EMDR also suggests it can normalize levels of stress hormones and neurotransmitters:

-- Cortisol: Levels of this stress hormone often normalize after successful EMDR treatment
+• Cortisol: Levels of this stress hormone often normalize after successful clinical EMDR

-- Norepinephrine: This “fight-or-flight” chemical typically shows reduced reactivity following EMDR
+• Norepinephrine: This “fight-or-flight” chemical typically shows reduced reactivity following clinical EMDR

-- Serotonin and Dopamine: These “feel-good” neurotransmitters often show improved regulation after treatment
+• Serotonin and Dopamine: These “feel-good” neurotransmitters often show improved regulation after clinical sessions

 The Reprocessing Journey: What Happens During EMDR